ms/buildtogether.tech/testing/index.md

 used for.
 If it is for a safety-critical application such as a medical device, you should aim for 100% code coverage, i.e., every single line in the application should be tested.
-In fact, we should probably go further and aim for 100% <span g="path_coverage">path coverage</span> to ensure that every possible path through the code has been checked.
+In fact, we should probably go further and aim for 100% <span g="path_coverage" i="coverage!path; path coverage; unit test!path coverage">path coverage</span> to ensure that every possible path through the code has been checked.
 Similarly, if the software has become popular and is being used by thousands of people all over the world, we should probably check that it's not going to embarrass us.

 But most of us don't write software like that, so requiring 100% code coverage is like asking for ten decimal places of accuracy when checking the voltage of a